DavidCEllis/ducktools-pytui/README.md

 * List Python Virtual Environments relative to the current folder
 * List Python installs
 * Launch a Terminal with a selected venv activated
+  * Currently only 'tested' with 'bash' on Linux and 'cmd' on Windows
+  * It's possible shell config files may break the environment variable changes.
 * Launch a REPL with the selected venv
 * Launch a REPL with the selected runtime